solarte7/NegationAndUncertainty/README.md

   </br> </br>
   <li> The IULA corpus is publicly available and can be access from <a href =http://eines.iula.upf.edu/brat/#/NegationOnCR_IULA> http://eines.iula.upf.edu/brat/#/NegationOnCR_IULA<a>
   </br> </br>
   <li> The cancer dataset is an in-house manually annotated corpus with data from patients treated with lung and breast cancer.
-This corpus was extracted from clinical notes of real-life cancer patients' data from "Hospital Universitario Puerta de Hierro" in Madrid Spain.
-This dataset can be accessed after an evaluation of the Hospital ethics committee.
+This dataset was used only for validating purposes.
 This dataset is affected by General Data Protection Regulation (GDPR).
+The Cancer dataset is available ``upon request''.
+This dataset can be accessible after an evaluation by the hospital's ethics committee.
 </ul>

-<h3> TrainedModels </h3>
+<h3> Trained Models </h3>
 We provide trained models on the NUBES corpus which can be used to perform Negation and Uncertainty detection.
 The directory "trained_models" contains instructions for using these models.
-Trained models can be used to integrate in  medical text mining applications or to perform a real-life study cases with clinical notes written in Spanish.
+Trained models can be used to integrate them into medical text mining applications or to perform real-life study cases with clinical notes written in Spanish.

 <h3> Pre-processing </h3>
 The datasets previously described are pre-processed before being used  the BiLSTM and BERT-based models.
 We provide scripts that pre-processes the datasets (See Pre-processing directory).